Buzz!: Quiz World: Round Types

+Short Fuse (also known as Pass the Bomb) - A bomb with a lit fuse of unknown length is thrown to a player.
+That player must answer a question correctly and fast to throw it to the next player.
+An incorrect answer will force them to keep it, wasting time.
+The player holding the bomb when it explodes loses points.
+The bomb also explodes immediately after three consecutive incorrect answers from the same player.

-Boiling Point - In this round, each player answer questions, with a thermometer behind them.
+Boiling Point - In this round, each player must answer questions to raise a thermometer behind them.
 Each correct answer raises the thermometer one point higher and earns players points at the end of the round.
 The round ends when a player has correctly answered six questions, earning them bonus points.